YangZhou1997/mutilate/README.md

 # Arachne uses 20 agent client nodes (16 threads) and 1 master client nodes (8 thread).
 # In each agent node: 32 agent client threads.
-ulimit -n 4096 # solve “epoll_create: Too many open files” error ./mutilate -T 32 -A
+ulimit -n 4096 # solve “epoll_create: Too many open files” error
+# if not working as ulimit can only change the SFOT limit, try the following:
+echo "yangzhou hard nofile 40960" | sudo tee -a /etc/security/limits.conf
+# re-login.
+ssh localhost -l yangzhou
+./mutilate -T 32 -A

 # in the master node: